inttter/iinter.me/content/being-bored.md

 date: "May 17, 2024"
 lastUpdated: "30/06/24 19:27"
 author: "Inter"
-description: I get bored a lot of the time, so I need to find something to do.
-I talk about the ways I struggle with boredom and what I do to overcome it.
+description: A lot of the time, I find myself being bored.
+Here's how I've tried to overcome it.
 ---

 I often find myself getting bored a lot.
 I spend quite a bit of time staring at my screen, thinking, *"What should I do?"* while I usually have something like a video or music playing in the background.
 This is especially true during those late nights when I stay up until the middle of the night, whether it'd be that I'm on my phone, or watching anime.
 I don't want to sleep, but I have nothing else to do.